Aliases for MOCS1 Gene

 External Ids for MOCS1 Gene

 Molybdenum cofactor biosynthesis is a conserved pathway leading to the biological activation of molybdenum.
 The protein encoded by this gene is involved in this pathway.
 This gene was originally thought to produce a bicistronic mRNA with the potential to produce two proteins (MOCS1A and MOCS1B) from adjacent open reading frames.
-However, only the first open reading frame (MOCS1A) has been found to encode a protein from the putative bicistronic mRNA, whereas additional splice variants, whose full-length natures have yet to be determined, are likely to produce a fusion between the two open reading frames.
-This gene is defective in patients with molybdenum cofactor deficiency, type A. A related pseudogene has been identified on chromosome 16. [provided by RefSeq, Jan 2010]
+However, only the first open reading frame (MOCS1A) has been found to encode a protein from the putative bicistronic mRNA, whereas additional splice variants are likely to produce a fusion between the two open reading frames.
+This gene is defective in patients with molybdenum cofactor deficiency, type A. A related pseudogene has been identified on chromosome 16. [provided by RefSeq, Nov 2017]

 GeneCards Summary for MOCS1 Gene

 MOCS1 (Molybdenum Cofactor Synthesis 1) is a Protein Coding gene.
-Diseases associated with MOCS1 include molybdenum cofactor deficiency a and sulfite oxidase deficiency due to molybdenum cofactor deficiency type a.
+Diseases associated with MOCS1 include Molybdenum Cofactor Deficiency, Complementation Group A and Molybdenum Cofactor Deficiency.
 Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Metabolism.
-Gene Ontology (GO) annotations related to this gene include GTP binding and lyase activity.
+Gene Ontology (GO) annotations related to this gene include GTP binding and iron-sulfur cluster binding.

 UniProtKB/Swiss-Prot for MOCS1 Gene

 Isoform MOCS1A and isoform MOCS1B probably form a complex that catalyzes the conversion of 5-GTP to cyclic pyranopterin monophosphate (cPMP).
 MOCS1A catalyzes the cyclization of GTP to (8S)-3,8-cyclo-7,8-dihydroguanosine 5-triphosphate and MOCS1B catalyzes the subsequent conversion of (8S)-3,8-cyclo-7,8-dihydroguanosine 5-triphosphate to cPMP.